 Jocelyne Larocque has been a member of Canada’s National Women’s Team since 2008.
 After competing internationally with the under-22 national team for several years, she made her debut at the IIHF Women’s World Championship in 2011.
 She has won one gold and two silver medals.
+In her Olympic debut at Sochi 2014, Larocque was Canada’s top scoring defenceman with one goal and one assist, helping the team capture its fourth straight gold medal.

 Larocque began her collegiate career at the University of Minnesota-Duluth in 2007-08 and helped her team win the NCAA national title as a freshman.
 The following season she was named an NCAA First Team All-American as Minnesota-Duluth made it to the Frozen Four.
 Larocque was centralized with the national team in the lead up to Vancouver 2010 but after being released she returned to school and helped Minnesota-Duluth win another NCAA national championship in 2009-10.